District Attorney Office Overview

 The Denver District Attorney’s Office employs approximately 220 people working on behalf of the citizens of Denver—85 prosecutors, as well as investigators, victim rights advocates, legal secretaries, and other staff.

 The Office prosecutes state felony, misdemeanor and petty offense cases in Denver County, Juvenile and District Courts, provides assistance to witnesses and victims of crime, and maintains an active community education and crime prevention program.

-To accomplish its work, the District Attorney's Office has different divisions, units and special programs.
+To accomplish its work, the District Attorney's Office has several divisions, units and special programs.

 GENERAL PROSECUTION DIVISIONS

-County Court Division prosecutes all misdemeanor cases, including alcohol-related, careless driving and other traffic offenses, third-degree assault, domestic violence, and drug-related cases.
+County Court Division prosecutes all misdemeanor cases, including third-degree assault, domestic violence, and drug-related cases, and state-level traffic cases such as alcohol/drug-related driving offenses, careless driving, and driving without a license or insurance.
 The deputy district attorneys in this division are responsible for prosecutions in five County Court courtrooms.

 SPECIAL PROSECUTION UNITS